pluginsGLPI/doc/source/datainjection/index.rst

 Complete the operation
 ----------------------

-A popup window will ask you whether or not you want to confirm the import of the selected file.Once the progress bar is full, click on **Terminated**
+A popup window will ask you whether or not you want to confirm the import of the selected file.
+Once the progress bar is full, click on **Finish**

 .. figure:: images/Datainjection-6.png
    :alt: